 The primary objective of the library’s investment activities are:

-- liquidity: to provide sufficient liquidity to meet all operating requirements
+- Liquidity: to provide sufficient liquidity to supplement town funding

-- yield: to obtain a reasonable rate of return
+- Total Return: to obtain a reasonable rate of return

 Library trust funds are overseen by the Library Board of Trustees.
 An elected Treasurer and Chairman of the Board are empowered by the Board to act as agents to expend funds and execute tasks associated with day-to-day management.

-The Treasurer of the Library Board of Trustees will report on the value and growth of Library Trust Funds and transaction history at monthly board meetings, a minimum of 4 times per year.
+The Treasurer of the Library Board of Trustees will report on the value and growth of Library Trust Funds and transaction history at regular board meetings

 The library has two public meeting rooms available to educational, cultural and civic groups based in Amherst or serving Amherst residents.
 Organizations agreeing to the terms outlined below are welcome to meet in one of these rooms when they are not being used for library programs or meetings.